cortex-lab/phy/docs/visualization.md

 You can click on one cluster to select it.
 Select multiple clusters by keeping **Control** or **Shift** pressed.
 Selected clusters are shown in the different graphical views (detailled below).
 Clustering actions (merge, split, move, label...) operate on selected clusters.

+Select quickly one or several cluster(s) by using **snippets**: for example, type `:c 47 49` to select clusters 47 and 49.
+See [the list of keyboard shortcuts and snippets](shortcuts.md) for more details.

 ![image](https://user-images.githubusercontent.com/1942359/58951169-bac4a280-8790-11e9-8e7b-5fa5410de152.png)

 ##### Colormaps